-Known For : Light and sound show | Kandariya Mahadev Temple | Lakshman Temple
+Known For : Light and Sound Show, Khajuraho Dulhadev Temple Kandariya Mahadev Temple

 Best Time: July to March

-Known For : Virupaksha Temple | Vithala Temple | Elephant Stables
+Known For : Virupaksha Temple, Hampi Vithala Temple Lotus Palace

 Best Time: October to March

-Known For : Ajanta Caves | Kailasanatha and other temples, Ellora | Grishneshwar Temple, Ellora
+Known For : Ajanta Caves Grishneshwar Temple, Ellora The Buddhist Caves, Ellora

-Ajanta and Ellora caves are considered to be one of the most important tourist destinations in the world owing to the magnificent paintings of Ajanta and well-carved sculptures of Ellora.
-The rock-cut caves containing carvings are the finest example of Indian paintings and sculpture.
+Ajanta and Ellora caves are considered to be one of the most important archaeological sites in India owing to the magnificent paintings of Ajanta and well-carved sculptures of Ellora.
+The rock-cut caves containing carvings are the finest example of Indian paintings and sculptures.

 Best Time: June to March

 Known For : Mahabodhi Temple Great Buddha Statue Tibetan Refugee Market

-One of the most important pilgrimage sites for Buddhists, Bodhgaya is a village in the state of Bihar.
+One of the most important archaeological sites in India for Buddhists, Bodhgaya is a village in the state of Bihar.
 It was here under the Bodhi tree that Gautama Buddha attained enlightenment.
 The place is bustling with pilgrims all through the year who come to pay their homage in the monasteries, shrines and temples.
 It also attracts tourists from India and abroad owing to its magnificent Buddha statue, the Mahabodhi Temple and the Bodhi tree.

 Best Time: October to March

 Known For : Sanchi Stupa The Great Bowl Ashok Pillar

 A symbol of the vast heritage present throughout the culturally rich India, the Buddhist monuments of Sanchi are one of the oldest stone structures in India.
 Designated a World Heritage site by UNESCO, the Great Stupa was installed in the 3rd century BC by Emperor Ashoka of the Mauryan dynasty.
-The sculptures and monuments present at the site are a fine example of the development of Buddhist art and architecture.
+The sculptures and monuments present at this archaeological site in India are a fine example of the development of Buddhist art and architecture.
 The stupa sits atop a hill in Sanchi, surrounded by lush gardens, providing visitors peace and serenity at this grand tribute to the peaceful religion of Buddhism.